mathieuprog/solid-compose/README.md

 ### First day of the week

-`setFirstDayOfWeek` allows to change the first day of the ween:
+`setFirstDayOfWeek` allows to change the first day of the week:

 ```typescript
 import {